denwilliams/google-assistant-mqtt/README.md

 TODO: OAuth thing is really hacky and not safe to leave running.
 Project just a WIP at the moment.

+TODO: need to implement `willReportState:true`... believe it will be faster.

 ## devices.yml

 Contains a list of devices with their traits.